the-events-calendar/the-events-calendar/readme.txt

 * Fix - Prevent subsequent CSV imports from duplicating events in some instances [102745]
 * Fix - The "Import events but preserve local changes to event fields" Event Aggregator change authority setting will now behave as expected [87443]
 * Fix - Handle the case where Event Aggregator import queues might get stuck when deleting import records [111856]
+* Fix - Fix the classic header option not working [111672]

 = [4.6.21] 2018-08-01 =